-New Zealand often is presented as having a ‘world class’ health system, however it is severely underfunded and under staffed, with some regions suffering from a lack of medical specialists.
+New Zealand is presented often as having a ‘world class’ health system, however it is underfunded and understaffed, with some regions suffering from a severe lack of medical specialists.

 “Several hundred lives would be saved each year if some of New Zealand’s highest public hospital death rates were brought down to those of the better-performing district health boards.